 Your clients and vendors are your lifelines to a successful business.
 Keeping them organized from day one is the best way to avoid chaos in the future.
 Spreadsheets work but won't keep up as you grow.

-And as a customer relation management (CRM) tool, Glide is a breeze to use.
+And as a customer relationship management (CRM) tool, Glide is a breeze to use.
 It's a no-code app platform where you can build out a mobile app or page that meets your business needs.

 Customize an existing template and add in your company branding or start from scratch so you can build it to suit.
 And don't let the no-code lingo fool you — you don't need any special skills to design an app for your event planning business.
 Gain quick and easy access to contracts, clients, vendors, and more from your phone, tablet, or desktop.